How to Paint Wood Paneling Like a Pro

-If you're tired of the wood paneling in your home, you might want to consider painting it.
+If you're tired of the wood paneling in your home, give it a new look with a fresh coat of paint.
 While painting paneling isn't hard to do, proper preparation is important to allow the paint to adhere well.
 Without taking appropriate measures, you could end up with an uneven paint job that you'll have to redo later on.
 Follow our step-by-step instructions for how to paint wood paneling, and get a new look in no time.

-Start by wiping the paneling clean with a damp rag to remove any dust or dirt.
-If grease or other problem stains are present, remove them using an appropriate cleaner, then wipe with a clean, damp rag.
+Start by wiping wood paneling clean with a damp rag to remove any dust or dirt.
+If grease or other problem stains are present, remove them using a mild cleaning solution, then wipe with a clean, damp rag.
 Be sure to get in the crevices of the panels, which tend to collect dirt.
 Make sure the wall is completely dry before moving to the next step.

 Putty any nail holes or other imperfections with spackling compound.
 Use a putty knife to best spread the compound over the holes or imperfections.
 Don't worry about the color of the putty—it will dry neutral and be covered with paint.
 Allow the putty to dry, then sand the spackling flush with the surface.
 Wipe away any dust with a tack cloth.

-Apply caulk to any cracks and gaps where the paneling meets the baseboard or around doors and windows.
+Using a caulk gun, apply caulk to any cracks and gaps where the paneling meets the baseboard and ceiling, or around doors and windows.
 This will give your room a nice, polished look.
 Allow the caulking to dry thoroughly before painting wood paneling.
 Consult with the manufacturer's instructions to see how long you should let it cure.

-While painting over paneling takes a bit of extra preparation, the end result looks great.
-And it involves much less work than tearing it out and replacing the room with drywall, plus we love the textured look of painted paneling.
+While painting over wood paneling takes a bit of extra preparation, the end result looks clean and crisp.
+Simply painting the trim involves much less work than tearing it out and replacing the room with drywall, plus we love the textured look of painted paneling.
 Try this intermediate painting project and see how easy it is to upgrade your space in a weekend.